 - Call out that the event is over when the last dog finishes.
 This informs everyone that course build can begin.

 Because this job involves humans, it seldom goes smoothly.
-Sometimes you have to be the Gate Nazi.
 Here are some very important things to know:

 - It is not your job to chase people.
 If a handler has not checked in, just be alert when it is close to their turn.
 They may have forgotten to check in, in which case they will show up.
 Do alert the following handler they may be next.

 - As you call out who is running, second, and third, look around for those handlers and make eye contact.
 Make sure they know you know they are there.
 No one is here unless you see them, no matter what others will tell you.
 Again it is not your job to chase people.

 - If a handler does not show up, send the next one into the ring.
 If the missing handler is late, they may go at the end of their jump height.
 If the handler shows up after their jump height has finished, they can run at the end of the event only at the discretion of the judge.
 Whatever happens, let the scribe know.

 - A handler may need to run at a different time than on the running order.
 They could be running more than one dog and need more time in between, or there could be a conflict between two rings.
 Accommodate the handler as long as it won’t delay the event.
 But they should tell both you and the scribe before the event starts.
 If the event has already started, use your discretion.